ahbk/my-nixos/readme.md

-Specification of one or more FastAPI+SvelteKit sites to serve
+Definition of per-domain FastAPI+SvelteKit apps to serve\.